My Rollins Gateway: A Study in Contrasts

 “I’ve developed relationships with my professors that exceed any of the relationships I’ve had with any of my mentors previously,” says Gorres.
 “It’s amazing how much the professors at Rollins care about their students and how invested they are in our lives.
 They really helped me excel.”

 Gorres credits the liberal arts education he received at Rollins for giving him the freedom to explore what sparked his interest and take it to the next level and then for preparing him for whatever came next.

-“I’m definitely glad I choose Rollins,” he says.
+“I’m definitely glad I chose Rollins,” he says.
 “It’s the reason I’m in the Netherlands right now.
 I wrote about my research project as part of my application to Radboud and earned a full-ride scholarship from the university.
 I’m really thankful to Rollins for being so open and flexible to making my undergraduate experience as full and purposeful as it could be.”

 Hear from peer mentor Michelle Rodriguez ’24 in her own words about how the Rollins College Conference course—RCC for short—acts as a roadmap for your Rollins journey.

 Business professor Marc Sardy has been selected for a one-year appointment as president of the Academy of Economics and Finance.

 November 28, 2023

 With passion and purpose, a cohort of Rollins students set out to explore Native American history on an Immersion experience at Florida’s Big Cypress Seminole Indian Reservation.